-- (1) Appropriate committee.
-In addition to any other duty or responsibility otherwise conferred upon the appropriate committee by this chapter, the appropriate committee shall have the duty and power as follows: - (a) To recommend amendments or modifications to the provisions of this chapter; - (b) To hold hearings upon appeals from orders of actions of the director as may be provided under the provisions of this chapter; - (c) To hold hearings related to the suspension, revocation, or modification of a wastewater discharge permit and issue appropriate orders relating hereto; - (d) To hold hearings that may be required in the administration of this chapter and to make determinations and issue orders necessary to effectuate the purposes of this chapter. - To request assistance from any officer, agent, or employee of the City and to obtain any necessary information or other assistance; - (f) The appropriate committee, acting through it's chairperson, shall have the power to issue subpoenas requiring attendance, the testimony of witnesses, and the production of documentary evidence relevant to any matter properly heard by the appropriate committee; - (g) The chairperson shall be authorized to administer oaths to people giving testimony. - (2) Director. - (a) Director and staff.
-The director and his/her staff shall be responsible for the administration of all parts of this section. - (b) Authority of director.
-The director shall have the authority to enforce all sections of this chapter.
-He/she shall be responsible and have the authority to maintain and operate the various treatment works, sewer lines, pump stations, and other appurtenances of the POTW.
-The Director shall be responsible for preparation of operating budgets, subject to the normal budgetary processes of the City.
+- (1) Appropriate Committee.
+In addition to any other duty or responsibility otherwise conferred upon the appropriate committee by this chapter, the appropriate Committee shall have the duty and power as follows: - (a) To recommend amendments or modifications to the provisions of this chapter; - (b) To hold hearings upon appeals from orders of actions of the Director as may be provided under the provisions of this chapter; - (c) To hold hearings related to the suspension, revocation, or modification of a Wastewater discharge permit and issue appropriate orders relating hereto; - (d) To hold hearings that may be required in the administration of this chapter and to make determinations and issue orders necessary to effectuate the purposes of this chapter. - (e) To request assistance from any officer, agent, or employee of the City and to obtain any necessary information or other assistance; - (f) The appropriate Committee, acting through its chairperson, shall have the power to issue subpoenas requiring attendance, the testimony of witnesses, and the production of documentary evidence relevant to any matter properly heard by the appropriate Committee; - (g) The chairperson shall be authorized to administer oaths to people giving testimony.

+(2) Director.